 We have made good progress, but we know there is more we need to do.
 Every Halma colleague has a role to play and we are prioritising the following actions as a Group:

-• Gender equality: As a Group, we are working towards gender balance on our company boards.
+- Gender equality: As a Group, we are working towards gender balance on our company boards.
 Our measure of progress is to achieve a 40-60% gender balance for all company board roles.
 We’re encouraged by our progress but recognise there’s more we can do.
 Our latest Gender Pay Gap report highlights further how we’re committing to addressing the gender pay imbalance through inclusive and diverse recruitment through our Halma Catalyst Programme and in the recruitment of our senior leaders.
-Our improved work-life arrangements, such as our global parental leave policy and our Future of Work philosophy also support our vision of gender equality.
+Our improved work-life arrangements, such as our global parental leave policy also support our vision of gender equality.

 Our progress

 We have also made progress towards our ambition for all our company boards to be within a gender balance range of 40%-60% by the end of March 2030.
-We ended the 2025 financial year with 33% of women on our company boards, representing a year‑on‑year increase of 2% compared to the 2024 figure of 31%.
-This is an improvement of 14 percentage points since we started tracking this metric in 2020.
+We ended the 2026 financial year with 31% of women on our company boards, , slightly down from 33% last year though overall progress remains positive.
+Notably, in the Safety Sector, a traditionally challenging area for attracting female talent, we have achieved our targeted 40–60% gender balance threshold.

 As a result of this long-standing commitment to gender balance we have been awarded for a second year a Balance in Business (BiB) Award in the Trailblazer Exco & D/Rs FTSE 100 category.
 We have also been recognised by BiB on its Roll of Honour celebrating previous award winning companies that continue to inspire and set a benchmark for others to follow.
 This is an important recognition, reminding us to continue building on this momentum and ensure progress does not halt.